Automated Speed Enforcement

 The City of Vaughan has ended its Automated Speed Enforcement program, effective Monday, Sept.
 15.

-Please note, this change does not currently apply to York Region’s speed cameras, which are still operating on a number of Regional roads listed on the Region’s website.
+Please note, this change does not currently apply to York Region’s speed cameras, which are still operating on a number of Regional roads listed below and on the Region’s website:

 The City continues to advance numerous road safety programs through the MoveSmart Mobility Management Strategy, with the goal of providing a safer, more efficient and sustainable transportation system.
 These include: